PhantomDevelopmentMC/PhantomVouchers/README.md

 - Add custom actions by implementing the `IAction` interface.
 - Use the `ItemBuilder` utility for creating custom items.
 - Leverage the `ActionManager` for managing and executing actions.

-## Known Issues

-- Spamming right-click during the confirmation window may cause unexpected behavior.
-- Base64 textures may override display names if not set in the correct order.

 ## Contributing